speakeasy-social/services/REFERENCE.md

 ## Trust Revocation Flow

+1. Mark current session as revoked (guaranteed to succeed)
-1. Create new session
+2. Create new session
-2. Generate new DEK
+3. Generate new DEK
-3. Copy authorized DIDs except revoked DID
+4. Copy authorized DIDs except revoked DID
-4. Encrypt new DEK with each remaining follower's public key
+5. Encrypt new DEK with each remaining follower's public key
-5. Mark previous session as expired
+6. If any step fails, client must retry with new session creation

 ## Data Flow Examples

 ### Posting New Message

-1. Client retrieves current session
+1. Client retrieves current valid session (not revoked, most recent)
+2. If no valid session exists, create new session
-2. If session needs rotation:
+3. If session needs rotation:
    - Generate new session with new DEK
    - Encrypt DEK with each follower's public key
    - Store unencrypted DEK for staff access
-3. Encrypt content with session DEK
+4. Encrypt content with session DEK
-4. Store encrypted message with session reference
+5. Store encrypted message with session reference

 ### Reading Messages